qlero/EMq/README.md

-Implementation of the EM algorithm using the q/kbd+ language on the standard wine dataset.
+Implementation of a bivariate EM algorithm, robust to NAs, using the q/kbd+ language on the R standard Wine dataset.